endocrimes/swiftpm-dependency-fetcher/README.md

 		- [`d3graph`](#2-formatd3graph) a page with an interactive dependency graph 2 (experimental, will change)
 		- [`d3tree`](#3-formatd3tree) a page with an interactive dependency tree 3 (experimental, will change)
 		- `d3depsjs` dependencies in JavaScript format for a d3 graph 1 (experimental, will change)
-		- `d3graphjson` dependencies in JSON format for a d3 graph 2 (experimental, will change)
 		- `d3treejson` dependencies in JSON format for a d3 tree 3 (experimental, will change)

 # Example